ingeniamc/novantamotion-coding-style/c_cpp_style.md

 >     }

 - Default case must be always present when using switch.
-- A case could finish without a break to allow falling through another case but it should be clearly documented as as in the following example.
+- A case could finish without a break to allow falling through another case but it should be clearly documented as in the following example.
+A non-empty case is not allowed to end without a break (fallthrough not allowed).
 If it's empty it has to be clearly documented also.

 >     switch (...)
 >     {
 >         case SOME_CASE_1:
 >               /* Fallthrough */
 >         case SOME_CASE_2:
 >               /* Code */
 >               break;
 >         default:
 >               /* Nothing */
 >               break;
 >     }
 >